Ocean Network Express: History

-Ships color
+On 4 February 2025, it has been announced a collaboration with LX Pantos for the American market.

+Color scheme

-ONE decided to paint all its newly launched ships and containers in a recognizable and eye-catching magenta shade.
+ONE decided to paint all its newly launched ships and containers in a recognizable and eye-catching magenta shade (refrigerated containers have the opposite coloring).
 The magenta colour scheme was inspired by the cherry blossom trees, one of the national symbols of Japan, where the mother companies are located.
 Other owned ships will also be painted magenta.

-THE Alliance
+THE Alliance - Premier Alliance

 Along with Hapag-Lloyd, HMM Co.
-Ltd., and Yang Ming Marine Transport Corporation, ONE is a member of THE Alliance.
-THE Alliance is a group of container shipping companies intended to provide 34 shipping services, directly calling at 81 different ports around the world on a monthly basis.
+Ltd., and Yang Ming Marine Transport Corporation, ONE has been a member of THE Alliance.
+THE Alliance was a group of container shipping companies intended to provide 34 shipping services, directly calling at 81 different ports around the world on a monthly basis.

+From March 2025, THE Alliance was replaced by Premier Alliance, composed by the same members, excluding Hapag-Lloyd.

 Fleet

 At establishment, the fleet counted 240 container vessels, including 31 container ships with a capacity of around 14,000 TEU or higher, of which 6 have 20,000 TEU capacity.

 As a result of the merger, it also inherited container ship orders from its predecessors, with one ultra-large 20,000 TEU vessel and twelve 14,000 TEU vessels due to be delivered (the Millau Bridge-class container ships).
-A tonnage review was scheduled to happen within 18 months from the operations beginning, in order to be competitive on all services by using the most recent, technological and environment friendly ships available to be built.
+A tonnage review was scheduled to happen within 18 months from the operations beginning, in order to be competitive on all services by using the most recent, technological and efficient ships available to be built.